Chequebook journalism: Dick Morris

-The Stars editor, Phil Bunton, acknowledged that they paid the prostitute for her information and cooperation.
+Stars editor, Phil Bunton, acknowledged that they paid the prostitute for her information and cooperation.
 He later said that "if it was just ‘Dick Morris slept with a hooker,' I don’t think it would have gone anywhere.
 It would have been a non-story."
 It was apparent that the tabloid wanted the story out before the convention ended.
 ABC-TV’s Brit Hume called the story a "body blow to the president."
 In 1992, the Star also broke the story about Clinton's alleged affair with nightclub singer Gennifer Flowers, and had reportedly paid her $150,000 for that story.

 Al Gore

-Former Vice President Al Gore was cleared of allegations that he groped and assaulted a masseuse in 2006.
+Former Vice President Al Gore was cleared of allegations that he inappropriately touched and assaulted a masseuse in 2006.
 Among the reasons the court denied the allegations were true were that she and her attorney had refused to answer questions about whether she was paid for making the allegation.
 And because it was commonly known that the National Enquirer, which first published her allegation, had a practice of paying for such stories, the district attorney assumed that she had been compensated.
 She also failed a polygraph examination about her allegations.